“It’s too painful. I can’t deal with this.”

 What daredevils know that we don’t

 Some people have a higher propensity for risk than others ─ and there’s a lot to be learned from them.
-Professional drives, for instance, know a thing or two about dealing with tough situations and facing their fears head on.
+Professional drivers, for instance, know a thing or two about dealing with tough situations and facing their fears head on.

 Imagine going 200 mph, racing around a corner, and suddenly, your car goes into skid.